 Ah, Hallyu – the Korean wave of cultural exports that includes K-pop music, K-fashion, and K-drama films!
 No country does “tragic love story” better than South Korea and this scene from the 2002 mini-series Winter Sonata is ground zero for the launch of Hallyu.

 The Korea Tourism Organization (KTO) capitalizes on the popularity of Hallyu by preserving and promoting film locations.
-In the spirit of the 2018 Winter Olympics, create a competition with your friends.
-Challenge them to a scavenger hunt where the gold-medal winner is the first to post tagged photos of him or herself at Hallyu locations throughout Gangwon Province.
+Challenge your friends to a scavenger hunt where the winner is the first to post tagged photos of him or herself at Hallyu locations throughout Gangwon Province.
 At the top of the ski lift at YongPyong resort in PyeongChang, for example, snap a selfie beside the life-size cutout of the Winter Sonata characters Kang Joon-Sang and Jung Yu-Jin (played by Bae Yong-Jun and Choi Ji-Woo) on the promontory where they pledged their love.
 Extra points for photos that re-enact the scene!

 Another Hallyu location is just a short walk from the ski-jumping arena at Alpensia Sports Park in PyeongChang.
 Near the entrance to Greenpia resort is a set piece from Spring, Summer, Fall, Winter, Spring.
 Actions speak louder than dialog in this beautifully shot and edited Korean film that deftly weaves in Buddhist teachings about the cycle of life, death and rebirth.
 The movie was originally filmed in a reservoir further south, but the floating monastery and iconic gate were moved to PyeongChang.